 The Black Isle, a peninsula (despite its name) in the Scottish Highlands, is home to its fair share of historical mysteries.
 And one of those came to the fore when archaeologists discovered a skeleton of a man buried in a recess of a cave.
 The posture of the body suggested a compelling scope, with its cross-legged position and its arms and legs being weighed down by beach stones.

 These relatively well-preserved bones were sent to the University of Dundee’s Center for Anatomy and Human Identification (CAHID).
-The forensic experts determined that the man, hailing from an epoch around 1400-years ago, was brutally murdered.
+The forensic experts determined that the man, hailing from an age around 1400 years ago, was brutally murdered.
 Additionally, the researchers also managed to reconstruct the facial features of the young Pictish man, thus providing us with a glimpse into the history of the Scottish Highlands during the ‘Dark Ages’.

 A team under world-renowned forensic anthropologist Professor Dame Sue Black was able to determine the assortment of rigorous injuries inflicted on the subject.
 This horrific scope entailed at least five impact points that resulted in the fracturing of the skull and face.
 As Professor Black explained –